Emergence of Minimal Circuits for Indirect Object Identification in Attention-Only Transformers: Results and Analysis

-When the model is extended to two attention heads, it achieves perfect accuracy on the IOI task. \Cref{fig:attention_patterns_ioi_layers_1_heads_2} shows distinct attention patterns of the two heads, averaged across all the possible inputs.
+When the model with a single attention layer is extended to two attention heads, it achieves perfect accuracy on the IOI task. \Cref{fig:attention_patterns_ioi_layers_1_heads_2} shows distinct attention patterns of the two heads, averaged across all the possible inputs.